 They never taught us anything about battling in school, deciding to leave that to the specialized Pokémon training universities, but I had read numerous books on the subject.
 Geodude was a rock and ground-type.
 Its stone body made it almost invulnerable to most physical attacks, except the strength and precision of fighting-types.
 If I used water and psychic-type moves, though, everything would be fine.

 Strengthening my resolve once more, I confidently grabbed a Poké Ball from my belt.

 The Butterfree chittered excitedly as it burst forth onto the battlefield.

 “Let the match begin!” called the referee, and he blew his whistle.

 “Dodge it!”
 I responded.

-Two, three, then four fist-sized rocks sped through the air towards my Pokémon.
+Brock’s Pokémon dug both of its hands into the gravel, pulling out handfuls of rocks that it hurled haphazardly at Locustod.
 But at the last second, it flapped out of the way.
 Emboldened, I attempted to test Geodude’s defenses.

 “Now, stun spore!”
 I cried out.